Special Grant for Short-term Placements

 - Document the short-term foreign placement in the IS, in the section “Internships and stays”.
 In the column “type of placement” choose “foreign study placement”, in the “programme” column choose “Freemover”.

 - Organise health insurance for the whole period of the foreign placement including the journey there and back.
-In the EU countries, etc. we recommend additional insurance (including repatriation insurance – for the case of a transfer after an unexpected operation, etc.), see Health Insurance Office.
+In the EU countries, etc. we recommend additional insurance (including repatriation insurance – for the case of a transfer after an unexpected operation, etc.).

-- Apply for a grant – submission of electronic applications in the IS (students will be informed sufficiently in advance).
+- Apply for a grant – submission of electronic application in the IS (instructions how to apply for a grant will be sent to the student by e-mail).
 We mostly send the grant as a one-off payment to the account.

 - If changes to the LA occur, arrange an updated LA and send it to the CIC around a week after the start of the placement, or immediately in the case of a shorter placement.